EitanKats/crawler/README.md

 ```
 In the example above, it is set to run every 1 minute.

+You can use [this](https://crontab.guru) web site to generate a schedule you want

 Remeber to reload cron configuration for it to run.

 ##